oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 The recursive hierarchy is defined by a parameter pair $(H,Q)$, where $H$ and $Q$ MUST be specified as the first and second parameter.
 Here, $H$ MUST be an expression of type `Collection(Edm.EntityType)` starting with `$root` that has no multiple occurrences of the same entity. $H$ identifies the collection of node entities forming a recursive hierarchy based on an annotation of their common entity type with term `RecursiveHierarchy` with a `Qualifier` attribute whose value MUST be provided in $Q$.
 The property paths referenced by `NodeProperty` and `ParentNavigationProperty` in the `RecursiveHierarchy` annotation must be evaluable for the nodes in the recursive hierarchy, otherwise the service MUST reject the request.
 The `NodeProperty` is denoted by $q$ in this section.

 The third parameter MUST be a data aggregation path $p$ with single- or collection-valued segments whose last segment MUST be a primitive property.
 The node identifier(s) of an instance $u$ in the input set are the primitive values in $γ(u,p)$ reached via $p$ starting from $u$.
-Let $p=p_1/…/p_k/s$ with $k≥0$ be the concatenation where each sub-path $p_1,…,p_k$ consists of a collection-valued segment that is optionally followed by a type-cast segment and preceded by zero or more single-valued segments, and either $s$ consists of one or more single-valued segments or $k≥1$ and ${}/s$ is absent.
+Let $p=p_1/…/p_k/r$ with $k≥0$ be the concatenation where each sub-path $p_1,…,p_k$ consists of a collection-valued segment that is optionally followed by a type-cast segment and preceded by zero or more single-valued segments, and either $r$ consists of one or more single-valued segments or $k≥1$ and ${}/r$ is absent.

 The recursive hierarchy to be processed can also be a subset $H'$ of $H$.
 For this case a non-empty sequence $S$ of transformations MAY be specified as an optional parameter whose position varies from transformation to transformation and is given below.
 In general, let $H'$ be the output set of the transformation sequence $S$ applied to $H$, or $H'=H$ if $S$ is not specified.
 The transformations in $S$ MUST be listed in the section on [Transformations Preserving the Input Set Structure](#TransformationsPreservingtheInputSetStructure) or in the section on [Hierarchical Transformations Preserving the Input Set Structure](#HierarchicalTransformationsPreservingtheInputSetStructure) or be service-defined bound functions whose output set is a subset of the input set.